BoundRL: Efficient Structured Text Segmentation through Reinforced Boundary Generation: Experimental Results

 We note that the smallest model (Qwen3-1.7b) fine-tuned with \task~significantly outperforms the best-performing few-shot prompting baseline (Claude4-sonnet-full) with much more parameters.
-The efficiency gains are also substantial.
-Prompting baselines that generate full segment text requires an average of 1,170 tokens per input prompt on the \texttt{Synthetic} subset, while \task~requires only 119 tokens, which corresponds to a 90\% reduction in output tokens.
+Besides, prompting baselines that generate full segment text require an average of 1,170 tokens per input prompt on the \texttt{Synthetic} subset, while \task~requires only 119 tokens, which corresponds to a 90\% reduction in output tokens and a significant efficiency gain.

-Although models fine-tuned with NER achieve high scores on the character-level F1, $\textrm{F1}_{char}$, they generally achieve low scores on exact match $\textrm{EM}$, $P_k$ and $\textrm{F1}_{lab}$.
-Analysis of the outputs shows that models fine-tuned with NER tend to generate very fragmented and short segments, demonstrating the effectiveness of framing structured text segmentation as a boundary generation task.
+Although models fine-tuned with NER achieve high scores on $\textrm{F1}_{char}$, they generally achieve lower scores on $\textrm{EM}$, $P_k$ and $\textrm{F1}_{lab}$.
+Analysis of the outputs shows that models fine-tuned with NER tend to generate fragmented and short segments, showing the effectiveness of framing structured text segmentation as a boundary generation task.

+Despite having access to gold annotations, Oracle\textsubscript{sent} performs poorly on both \textrm{EM} and $P_k$.
+This is mainly because LLM prompts contain many code snippets and structured data formats (e.g., JSON) that do not conform to standard sentence boundaries.
+This demonstrates the necessity of token-level segmentation for structured text segmentation.
+Moreover, since Oracle\textsubscript{sent} serves as an upper bound for prior sentence-level segmentation methods, its weak performance further shows that these methods are fundamentally inadequate for handling structured text.